Dear readers of ADxS.org, please forgive the disruption.

 2.3.
 BIS and neurophysiological correlates

-Higher BIS correlates with greater right prefrontal activation, shows lower natural killer (NK) cell activity, and responds more strongly to negative emotional stimuli.14
+A higher BIS correlates with greater right prefrontal activation, shows lower NK activity (NK = natural killer cells) and reacts more strongly to negative emotional stimuli.14

 Neurologically, Gray locates the BIS in the septo-hippocampal system (SHS),15 consisting of